pikelet-lang/pikelet/book/src/appendix/design.md

     - how do cubical type theory and observational type theory play into this?
     - how do we makes this *fast* for systems programming?
         - should compile down in a similar way to the equivalent procedural code in Rust or C
-        - most systems cause lots of intemediate allocations or stack switching
+        - most systems cause lots of intermediate allocations or stack switching
 - [Combined Effects/Coeffects](https://www.cs.kent.ac.uk/people/staff/dao7/publ/combining-effects-and-coeffects-icfp16.pdf)
     - allow for statically checked compilation configurations
     - explicit variable capture could be modelled as a coeffect
     - could subsume quantitative type theory, implicit arguments, etc
     - not yet integrated into dependent types in the research literature
 - Row polymorphism
-    - no research on integrating these with dependent records and inductive datatypes
+    - no research on integrating these with dependent records and inductive data types
 - Program composition via category theory
     - Challenging to integrate in the presence of strict evaluation
     - Similar problems to effect systems: we don't want to allocate intermediate